 You will also need time!
 If you love the DIY method, you can make the necessary measurements, cuts, and joinery which will give you the final product.
 There are several square foot garden box plans online including these for an elevated Square Foot Garden from the University of Florida.
-If you don’t have the time or expertise, you can hire a professional.

 Step 4.
 Location!
 Location!
 Location!

-- Support – if you are looking forward to planting peas, cucumbers or tomatoes on your square foot garden, you need to consider support.
+- Support – If you are looking forward to planting peas, cucumbers or tomatoes on your square foot garden, you need to consider support.
 This means that where you choose to place the support for the plants should leave room for you to access other plants.